WeCode23/finetuning-LLMs/README.md

 This notebook consists of an end to end execution of fine tuning an existing LLM models with the existing or custom datasets.
+*this excercise can be executed at Google Colab with T4 setting*

 Here we will first learn
   ## - Supervised fine tuning an LLM model (SFT)